12 Common leadership challenges and how to tackle them effectively

 Trust your team with the “how” so you can stay focused on the “why” and “what’s next.”
 Delegation frees up your time to think ahead and lead strategically.

 Conflict is inevitable in any team.
-But when it goes unresolved or is handled poorly, it damages collaboration, slows down progress, and lowers team morale.
+When it goes unresolved or is handled poorly, collaboration suffers, and morale lowers.

 Leaders often struggle to intervene without appearing biased or escalating the issue further.